 There are two main types of dextrin glue,called white dextrin and canary (yellow) dextrin.
 All types of dextrin glue possess clean machining capability and excellent bonding properties to cellusic materials, which means they are made of a biofuel produced from wood, certain types of grasses, or non-edible parts of plant life.

 Application of dextrin glue is usually performed using a roller/wheel, pad, or it can also be sprayed onto a surface.
-They are often used in packaging industires, POP displays, and my favorite, game boards!
+They are commonly used in the packaging industry, POP displays, and game boards!

 Dextrin Glue Adventure